-How would you react if the IRS comes after you when you didn't pay enough of your taxes or discovering the identity of your so-called BFF when you didn't even want to in the first place (which is something that's canon in the comics)?
+How would you react if the IRS comes after you when you didn't pay enough of your taxes or discovered the identity of your so-called BFF when you didn't even want to in the first place (which is canon in the comics)?

-That is the challenge faced when applying empathy onto different kinds of roles.
+That is the challenge faced when applying empathy to different kinds of roles.

 Example 2 - Ken Kaneki from Tokyo Ghoul (Japanese dubbed)

-In this example, I'll be comparing a scene that is partially cut in weird places (due to copyright issues) which is from the official anime vs a fan-made one where I voiced the main character before the official scene was released months ago.
+In this example, I'll be comparing a scene from the official anime versus a fan-made one where I voiced the main character before the official scene was released months ago.

 Scene From the Official Anime